Group A - Essex, England (Haplogroup I1)

 #300,191: This project member traces his ancestry to Henry Trott and his wife Eulalia, whose son John was born in Petrockstow, a few miles from Great Torrington, Devon in 1732.
 John married Mary Hammett in 1753.
 The family continued to live in this area, in Petrockstow, or the adjacent parishes of Meeth, Buckland Filleigh, and Sheepwash, until William Henry Burnett Trott (b 1854) moved to South Wales in the late 19th century. #300,191 matches #431,607 on 35 out of 37 markers, and #N22,826 on 34 out of 37 markers.

 #N22,826: This project member traces his ancestry to James Trott, born in 1788 at Seaton and Beer, Devon.
 James married Elizabeth (Betsy) Stroud in 1812 at Black Torrington, Devon.
 Their son John, born in 1813 at Black Torrington, migrated to Maine, USA in 1833, and then to Ontario, Canada.
-Seaton and Beer is in South Devon, almost fifty miles away from Petrockstow, which is on North Devon. #N22,826 differs from #300,191 on three markers.
+Seaton and Beer is in South Devon, almost fifty miles away from Petrockstow, which is in North Devon. #N22,826 matches #431,607 on 36 out of 37 markers and #300,191 on 34 out of 37 markers.

 There is a further result matching the three Devon members, to be found on the Y Search database, no 42FFF.
 He matches #N22,826 on 33 out of 37 markers, #431,607 on 33 out of 37 markers and #300,191 on 31 out of 37 markers.
 He traces his ancestry to John Trott, who married Thomasine Williams in 1692 at Ottery St Mary, and baptised three children in Uffculme between 1685 and 1697.

 Group E - Tennessee, USA (Haplogroup R1b2a1)

 #254,364: This project member's family lived in Bedford County, Tennessee in recent generations.
 He traces his line back to his grandfather Raymond Trott, great-grandfather John Wesley Trott, and great-great-grandfather Michael Trott of Bedford County.
 They are believed to descend from George W Trott who was born 1803 in North Carolina prior to the family moving to Tennessee around the 1820s.

 Group F - Maine, USA (Haplogroup R1b2a1)